Printers and Print Processes

 Canon iPF 8300 44" printer

 An original piece of art work viewed with our eyes can have enormous and wonderful variations of color and densities.
-However in the process of making fine quality giclee prints there are some translations principally with color gamut that affect the final print.
+However in the process of making fine quality giclee prints there are some translations principally with color gamut and detail that affect the final print.

 1. First origional artworks are usually scanned or photographed digitally to get an image that one can print.
 Yet the camera or scanner is not capable of the latitude of the human eye so the color gamut width is reduced in the process.

 2. Second, when this digital image is displayed on a computer screen the visable image gamut is again reduced to fit the capability of the monitor which is by nature less wide than the digital image.